skillrepos/prom-start-v2/labs.md

 ![no alerts](./images/promstart36.png?raw=true "no alerts")

 5. Now let's configure some alert rules.
-We already have a configmap with some basic rules in it.  cat the file extra/ps-cm-with-rules.yaml with the grep command and look at the "alerting-rules.yml" definition under "data:".
+We already have a configmap with some basic rules in it.
+Back in the terminal, "cat" the file extra/ps-cm-with-rules.yaml with the grep command and look at the "alerting-rules.yml" definition under "data:".

 ```
 cd /workspaces/prom-start-v2/extra